viviana2419/Dev.To-blog-series-/Blog1.md

 * To automate workflows and repetitive processes using Power Automate.
 * Analyze data, visualize data and make decisions using analyzed data with the help of Power BI.
 * Work with the most powerful AI oriented technology called Power Virtual Agents.

-# Why Power Platform
-The very first question that arises in our mind before starting with Power Platform is “Why Power Platform”.
-So, the simple answer is “Because its matter your business”.

-In this competitive world every business owner is always in search of how to innovate and upgrade his/her business.
-And in this regard.
-Microsoft Power Platform has a great impact on approximately every kind of business.
-With the help of Microsoft Power Platform, we can automate our business and can utilize our time accurately and wisely.
-It can simplify the tedious tasks which seem to be more burden as compared to actual job tasks.

 # Introduction to power platform
 ![2a51caf5af85acce41a0b9a8444c3ae6](https://user-images.githubusercontent.com/64436573/170357712-80510604-616b-4046-9556-8202bdb01c6c.png)